DwaipayanDutta/Titanic-Survival-Predictor/README.md

-# Titanic Survival Predictor (Swagger Demo)

-This FastAPI app provides a service to predict whether a passenger survived the Titanic disaster based on certain features like age, gender, class, etc. It utilizes a pre-trained machine learning model to make these predictions.
+🚢 Titanic Survival Predictor (FastAPI + Swagger Demo) This project is a FastAPI application that predicts whether a passenger survived the Titanic disaster.
+It uses a pre-trained machine learning model and provides a simple API interface documented via Swagger.

-## Requirements
+📦 Requirements

-Before running this application, you need to install the following dependencies:
+Before running the app, install the required Python packages:

-- **FastAPI**: The web framework to build the API.
+bash
+Copy
+Edit
+pip install fastapi uvicorn pandas scikit-learn joblib Dependencies
+FastAPI – For building the REST API.

-- **Uvicorn**: ASGI server for running FastAPI apps.
+Uvicorn – ASGI server to run the FastAPI app.

-- **Pandas**: Data manipulation and analysis library.
+Pandas – For data manipulation and lookup.

-- **Scikit-learn**: For loading and using the pre-trained machine learning model.
+Scikit-learn – For loading and running the ML model.
-- **Joblib**: To handle serialization and deserialization of the model.
-- **Pickle**: Python’s built-in object serialization tool (used internally for model loading).

-You can install the required dependencies using pip:

-`pip install fastapi uvicorn pandas scikit-learn joblib`
+Joblib – For model serialization/deserialization.

+Pickle – (Used internally) to handle object serialization.

-## Project Structure
+📁 Project Structure

-- **app.py**: The FastAPI application containing the prediction logic.
-- **model/titanic_model.pkl**: The pre-trained model file.
-- **Data/titanic.csv**: The dataset used for prediction lookups.
+bash
+Copy
+Edit
+├── app.py                     # Main FastAPI app
+├── model/
+│   └── titanic_model.pkl      # Pre-trained ML model
+└── Data/
+    └── titanic.csv            # Titanic passenger dataset

-## How It Works
+⚙️ How It Works
+Model Loading

-1. **Model Loading**: The model is loaded from a `.pkl` file using `joblib`.
+The app loads a pre-trained model from model/titanic_model.pkl using joblib.

+Data Lookup
-2. **Dataset**: The dataset is fetched from a remote CSV file hosted on GitHub.
-This dataset is used to lookup passenger features for making predictions.
+Passenger data is fetched from a dataset hosted on GitHub.
+The dataset contains key features like age, sex, class, fare, etc.

-3. **Prediction**: The API endpoint accepts a `POST` request with a passenger's ID, retrieves the corresponding passenger data, and uses the model to predict if the passenger survived or not.
+Prediction
+A POST request to the /predict endpoint with a PassengerId retrieves the passenger's data and predicts whether they survived.

-## API Endpoints
+🔌 API Endpoint

-### POST `/predict`
+POST /predict

-This endpoint accepts a `POST` request with a JSON body containing a `PassengerId`, and returns whether the passenger survived the Titanic disaster or not, along with relevant features.
+Predicts survival based on the given PassengerId.

-#### Request Body Example
+📥 Request Example
+json
+Copy
+Edit
 {
   "PassengerId": "1"
 }

-#### Response Example
+📤 Successful Response Example
-``
+json
+Copy
+Edit
 {
   "passenger_id": "1",
   "survival_status": "Survived",